Los Angeles Road Safety Overview

 US News & World Report publishes annual reports that measure the “quality of state transportation infrastructure.”
 The report analyzes four distinct areas, including road quality, bridge quality, public transit usage, and commute time.

-In its most recent report, California ranked 41st out of 50 states.
+In its most recent report, California ranked 45th out of 50 states (a drop since the last report).
 It received particularly low marks for road quality and commute time, two factors that contribute to a significant number of car accidents across the state.

 - Commute Time: 46th

 - Bridge Quality: 25th

 The report indicated that about half of all roads in California, including many in the congested Los Angeles region, were in “poor condition.”
 Poor conditions include potholes, missing signs, dangerous designs, uneven surfaces, and inadequate lighting.

 Driving Behaviors Contribute to Dangerous Road Conditions in Los Angeles

 With roads in poor condition, it’s more important than ever for drivers to use care and caution behind the wheel.
 Unfortunately, many of the city’s accidents are caused by negligent and aggressive driving behaviors.

 Aggressive Driving: The fact that Los Angeles suffers from “crippling traffic congestion” often contributes to dangerous driving behaviors.
 Drivers become impatient and resort to behaviors that put themselves and others in harm’s way.
 This includes speeding, tailgating, making dangerous or illegal turns, and changing lanes rapidly without signaling.